 Cultural Pathways to Economic Self-Sufficiency and Entrepreneurship

-The CUPESSE project is dedicated to the comparative analysis of youth unemployment in Europe.
-By taking issues related both to the demand and supply sides into consideration, the project aims to obtain a comprehensive picture of the causes and consequences of unemployment among young people as well as to formulate policy strategies and recommendations for addressing this ever-growing issue.
-The project brings together a broad network of researchers and practitioners from the fields of economics, political science, psychology, and sociology.
+The CUPESSE project, running from February 2014 until January 2018, was dedicated to the comparative analysis of youth unemployment in Europe.
+By taking issues related both to the demand and supply sides into consideration, the project aimed to obtain a comprehensive picture of the causes and consequences of unemployment among young people as well as to formulate policy strategies and recommendations for addressing this ever-growing issue.
+The project brought together a broad network of researchers and practitioners from the fields of economics, political science, psychology, and sociology.

 This project has received funding from the European Union’s Seventh Framework Programme for research, technological development and demonstration under grant agreement No 613257.